New Wine: 4’19

 “Amid the worst loss of life on Earth since the demise of the dinosaurs … Since 1970 humanity has wiped out 60% of mammals, birds, fish and reptiles, according to the latest Living Planet report by WWF, which warned that the loss of wildlife was now an emergency that is threatening our civilisation.”

 Our political leaders engage in public denial, whether they actually believe it or not.
-Theirs is a crude and simple consideration: short-term wealth for themselves and their benefactors vs. empathy for other life, including the plant and animal kingdoms, our children, and the developing world.
+Theirs is a crude and simple consideration: short-term wealth for their benefactors vs. empathy for all other life, including the plant and animal kingdoms, our children, and the developing world.
 We can not wait any longer for our leaders to act conscientiously.

 What You Can Do: